 Paraneoplastic syndromes arise most commonly with small cell lung cancer as well as gynecological and hematological malignancies.

-Paraneoplastic systems can affect multiple systems and have a diverse presentation.
+Paraneoplastic syndromes can affect multiple systems and have a diverse presentation.
 Some examples are given below 1,2:

 - paraneoplastic endocrine syndromes

 - miscellaneous paraneoplastic syndromes